paulb00th/galapagos/content/_index.md

 {{< figure src="/img/570x285.png" alt="Trainees being introduced to their scuba diving equipment" class="align-right full-width-on-small" >}}

-<span class="strapline">GALAPAGOS DIVE ACADEMY - DESIGNED TO IMPROVE THE EXPERIENCE OF A LIFETIME!</span>
+<span class="large-strapline">GALAPAGOS DIVE ACADEMY - DESIGNED TO IMPROVE THE EXPERIENCE OF A LIFETIME!</span>

 #### We provide: